Introduction

 The first order partial autocorrelation is therefore the first-order autocorrelation.

-The partial autocorrelations can be calculated as in the following alternative definition.
+We can also calculate the partial autocorrelations as in the following alternative definition.

 Definition 1: For k > 0, the partial autocorrelation function (PACF) of order k, denoted πk, of a stochastic process, is defined as the kth element in the column vector